 Note: if you are using any of the new products (Logic 4, 8, Pro 8 and Pro 16) You must use the latest beta version of the software, as the previous releases did not include drivers for these devices.
 You can find the latest beta here on the support site under the SDKs and betas section.

-It is NOT recommend to perform a manual driver install for the new devices.
-Instead, please contact support if you're having trouble.
 If you have already manually installed the Logic or Logic16 driver for one of the new devices, you will need to update to the latest software, and then manually install the correct driver again.

 The first thing to try is manually installing the drivers, if you haven't already.
 After that, let's try a 'have-disk' manual install.